moustacheManHere/Vegetable-CNN-App/Docs/Website.md

 Search Feature:
     - Initially I wanted to add tags. so user can add tags to the images and search them easily later. but instead of doing this, i decided to have comments and then when the user searchs, it will find the best match.
     - As advised for ca1, i will be dynamically generating the options instead of hard coding them for this form.
+    - For the comments search, i will be using TF-IDF to find the best match. basically it will calculate the frequency of terms and i will rank it using cosine similiarty to the original query.
+This ranking mechanism ensures that even if the user enters a weird query, there will still be reults show albeit not in the desired order.